 The weird thing though, along with the removed sequences, is that many of the characters were already present in the floppy version, along with the locations, but you barely interacted with them.
 Thus, playing The Scroll feels less like an enhanced version and more like a “director’s cut” kind of thing.

 If I don’t get to interview the people who worked on it, we might never know what happened here.

 Still, beyond the graphics, there’s one thing both games do surprisingly right: atmosphere.

 Browsing (not really walking) through the streets of Cairo feels as authentic as 1992 could manage.
-You’ll find heaps of information about egpytian mythology and deities, which makes one think that Eldritch had plans for an educational game then gave up halfway through and hastily designed a couple of puzzles to make it play vaguely like an adventure.
+The player will find heaps of information about Egpytian mythology and deities, which makes one think that Eldritch had plans for an educational game then gave up halfway through and hastily designed a couple of puzzles to make it play vaguely like an adventure.

 The story is well written, although concluded hastily; managing to both make sense and enticing the player to think of Nyarlathotep coming back with the help of Osiris and Thoth.
 Naturally, you won’t meet any of them but still, the mythology is well researched and the dialogues, while long, never overstay their welcome.

 Well… both games are fascinating, for wrong and right reasons, promising so much and delivering little.
 In the CD version there were no game overs or technical problems, at least.
 Naturally, the interface hasn’t been touched at all, because it was PERFECT to begin with.
 Basically The Scroll is the same game as Daughter for a good 70%, sharing the main plot and most of the characters, along with the gameplay.
 But is it fair to say they provide the same experience?
 Of course not.